 Complications of Colles Fracture

 Colles fracture almost always unite.
 An unreduced or insufficiently reduced fracture would go into malunion and result in dinner fork deformity.
-These patients also may develop tear of extensor pollicis longus due to increased friction.
+These patients also may develop tears of extensor pollicis longus due to increased friction.

 Reflex Sympathetic Dystrophy

-It is also known as complex regional pain syndrome and is characterized by severe pain, swelling and changes in the skin in the involved region.
+It is also known as complex regional pain syndrome and is characterized by severe pain, swelling, and changes in the skin in the involved region.
 Nerve involvement may or may not be present.

 Carpal Tunnel Syndrome